Computer Science/STEAM Programs and Services

 4th Grade Maker Challenge

 All fourth grade classes participate in the annual Maker Challenge.
 In 2018, MCCSC partnered with IU Health and their new hospital build.
 Students could design a device to help a child with a disability, create a model of the children's space in the new hospital, or create a toy for a child in the hospital.
 Winners were chosen by a panel of judges from the MCCSC and IU Health in several categories including Best Presentation, Most Innovative, and Best Design.
-In 2019, MCCSC will partner with the City of Bloomington for an environmental challenge.
+In 2019, MCCSC is partnering with the City of Bloomington for an environmental challenge.
+Fourth graders will create a useful product using only recycled materials.
 For more information on the 4th Grade Maker Challenge, click here.

 6th Grade Programming Challenge